How to buy Jumbo Interactive (JIN) shares

-Jumbo Interactive Limited is a gambling business based in Australia.
-Jumbo Interactive shares (JIN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $12.51 – a decrease of 15.19% over the previous week.
-Jumbo Interactive has a trailing 12-month revenue of around $71.2 million.
+Jumbo Interactive is a gambling business based in Australia.
+Jumbo Interactive shares (JIN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Jumbo Interactive has a trailing 12-month revenue of around $95.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Jumbo Interactive